jordanpotti/splitter/README.md

 ## Why though
 I wanted a way to split a file into X parts without first getting the current size or line count.

+## Install or Download
+Head over the releases page to download a precompiled version or built it yourself with `go get https://github.com/jordanpotti/splitter`

+## Usage

 ```
 Usage of ./splitter:
   -numb int